-We are proud of our accomplishments in 2018, including:
+We are proud of all of our accomplishments in 2019, including:

-Generating record revenues of \$13.5 billion for the year, demonstrating resilience in our multiple sclerosis business, continuing one of the most impressive launches in the history of the biopharmaceutical industry with SPINRAZA, the first approved treatment for spinal muscular atrophy, and continuing to make significant progress in our biosimilars business, including the October 2018 launch of IMRALDI, an adalimumab biosimilar referencing HUMIRA, in Europe.

-- The addition of six clinical programs to our pipeline. - Being awarded the 2018 International Prix Galien as Best Biotechnology Product for SPINRAZA, our seventh Prix Galien for SPINRAZA, following country recognitions in the U.S., Germany, Italy, Belgium-Luxembourg, the Netherlands and the U.K. - Our perfect score of 100% on the Human Rights Campaign's Corporate Equality Index (a national benchmarking tool on corporate policies and practices pertinent to LGBTQ employees) for the fifth consecutive year. - · Our continued commitment to operational carbon neutrality highlighted through the use of 100% renewable electricity globally. - Being named the Biotechnology Industry Leader on the Dow Jones Sustainability World Index and being recognized as a corporate sustainability leader with Gold Class and Industry Mover Sustainability Awards from RobecoSAM. - The dedication and commitment of the over 3,200 employees who volunteered from 28 countries during our annual Care Deeply Day. - The engagement of 50,000+ students in hands-on learning to inspire their passion for science since the inception of Biogen's Community Labs.
+- Generating revenues of \$14.4 billion for the year, demonstrating resilience in our multiple sclerosis (MS) business, continued worldwide growth for SPINRAZA, the first approved treatment for spinal muscular atrophy, and an expanded biosimilars business. - The launch of VUMERITY in the U.S., an important new oral treatment option for MS. - The addition of seven clinical programs to our pipeline. - The positive Phase 2 data for BIIB059 (anti-BDCA2) in lupus. - The approximately €1.8 billion of healthcare savings in Europe that we estimate was contributed by our three anti-tumor necrosis factor biosimilars. - Being awarded, along with Ionis Pharmaceuticals, Inc. and our collaborators, the Healy Center International Prize for Innovation in ALS, which recognized our contributions to the discovery and development of tofersen (BIIB067), our antisense oligonucleotide candidate for the potential treatment of amyotrophic lateral sclerosis with a confirmed superdioxide dismutate 1 mutation. - Our perfect score of 100% on the Human Rights Campaign's Corporate Equality Index (a national benchmarking tool on corporate policies and practices pertinent to LGBTQ employees) for the sixth consecutive year and our perfect score of 100% on the Disability Equality Index for the third consecutive year. - Being named the number one biotechnology company on the Dow Jones Sustainability World Index for the fourth time and being recognized as a corporate sustainability leader with Gold Class Sustainability Award from RobecoSAM. - Our use of green chemistry processes and techniques to reduce our waste and energy consumption. - The dedication and commitment of the over 3,000 employees who volunteered from over 30 countries during our annual Care Deeply Day. - The engagement of more than 54,000 students in hands-on learning to inspire their passion for science since the inception of Biogen's Community Labs.

-On behalf of the Board, I am pleased to invite you to attend our 2019 annual meeting of stockholders, which will be held at our offices located at 225 Binney Street, Cambridge, Massachusetts 02142 on Wednesday, June 19, 2019, beginning at 9:00 a.m.
+On behalf of the Board, I am pleased to invite you to attend our 2020 annual meeting of stockholders, which will be held on Wednesday, June 3, 2020, beginning at 9:00 a.m.
 Eastern Time.
-For those who cannot attend in person, we are offering a virtual stockholder meeting in which you can view the meeting, submit questions and vote online at www.virtualshareholdermeeting.com/BIIB2019.
+Due to the public health impact of the COVID-19 pandemic and to support the health and well-being of our employees and stockholders, this year's annual meeting will be held in a virtual meeting format only.
+You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/BIIB2020, where you will be able to view the meeting, vote online and submit questions.
 You will need the 16-digit control number included with these proxy materials to attend the annual meeting virtually via the Internet.
-Stockholders who attend the annual meeting virtually via the Internet will have the opportunity to participate fully in the meeting on an equal basis with those who attend in person.
+We plan to evaluate the format of future annual meetings following this public health crisis.

 The following notice of our annual meeting of stockholders contains details of the business to be conducted at the meeting.
-Only stockholders of record at the close of business on April 22, 2019, will be entitled to notice of, and to vote at, the annual meeting.
+Only stockholders of record at the close of business on April 6, 2020, will be entitled to notice of, and to vote at, the annual meeting.

-On behalf of the Board of Directors, I thank you for your continued support and investment in Biogen.
+It is an honor to serve as your Chairman and, on behalf of the Board of Directors, I thank you for your continued support and investment in Biogen.